Bilateral Orchidectomy, with or without excision of scrotal skin can be a definitive or intervening step for Trans Feminine patients on their journey.

 Mr Ives will then discuss the operation with you.
 He will also discuss the postoperative regime and the amount of time you will spend in hospital, as well as the length of time you will need to stay in Melbourne if you are from country Victoria or Interstate.

 A second consultation will also be arranged.
-If you are one of our interstate patients this can be done over the phone or by Skype.
+If you are one of our interstate patients this can be done over the phone.

 At the second consultation Mr Ives will discuss the operation and the risks of surgery with you again.